 Before he could finish, she reached forward and brushed her fingertips against his mouth.
 "I wonder…" she mumbled, her words slurring slightly.
 "How they taste…"

-Ruhan's eyes widened, then softened.
+Ruhan's eyes widened.
 He didn't move, didn't pull away.
-He just let her lips rest against his, light and trembling.

 When she pulled back, breathless, she looked up at him with glassy eyes.
-"So?" she whispered.
+"I like it," she whispered, smiling in satisfaction.
 "Do you like my lips?"

 He stared at her for a long moment before a slow smile curved his mouth.
 "I've tasted your lips before, Princess."